 6. Hot Sauce + Brown Sugar

-Hot sauce typically contains chili peppers, vinegar, and spices, providing a spicy kick, while brown sugar adds a touch of sweetness and caramel notes.
+Hot sauce typically contains chili peppers, vinegar, and spices, providing a spicy kick.
+Brown sugar adds a touch of sweetness and caramel notes.
 Combined, they mimic the general characteristics of gochujang.

 Recipe: Combine equal parts hot sauce and brown sugar.
 The combined amount will equal the 1 part needed for the substitute ratio.